sdillon1/GnarlyDialogSampleApp/README.md

  - Android Arsenal Link

 ### Description ###
-description goes here

-Gnarly Dialog is a fancy little Android Dialog library that is free to use by anyone.
+GnarlyDialog is a fancy little Android Dialog library that makes it easy to create pretty, animated dialog messages in your apps.

 ### Insert GIF showing GnarlyDialogs from sample app here ###